-The Chair of any General Meeting may, or, if so directed by the voting Members at the meeting, must, adjourn from time to time and from place to place, but no business will be transacted at the continuation of the adjourned meeting other than business left unfinished at the adjourned meeting.
-It is not necessary to give notice of a continuation of an adjourned general meeting or of the business to be transacted at a continuation of an adjourned general meeting except that, when a general meeting is adjourned for 30 days or more, notice of the continuation of the adjourned meeting must be given.
+The Chair of any general meeting may, or, if so directed by the voting members at the meeting, adjourns from time to time and from place to place, but no business is transacted at the continuation of the adjourned meeting other than business left unfinished at the adjourned meeting.
+It is not necessary to give notice of a continuation of an adjourned general meeting or of the business to be transacted at a continuation of an adjourned general meeting except that, when a general meeting is adjourned for 30 days or more, notice of the continuation of the adjourned meeting is given.